anderko/elms-service/README.md

 PremekKoch\ElmsService
 =========================

-Elms Servis API communication service.
+ELMS Servis API communication service.
 It serves to create an order for sending the stored goods to the end customer.

 Instalation
 -----------